BluR-G/Pokemon-Mobile-App/README.md

     - Remove pokemon from team
     - change order of team
     - view team and collection
+- Levelling
+    - increase in stats
+    - learning new moves
 - Music
     - immersive music throughout the whole game

 ## Contributors

 - Dan Willis Njoumene